Hagnander/SFND_3D_Object_Tracking/README.md

 #### Task FP.6 Performance Evaluation 2
 > Run several detector / descriptor combinations and look at the differences in TTC estimation.
 Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
 As with Lidar, describe your observations again and also look into potential reasons.

 The SHITOMASI/BRIEF combination appears to be performing best.
+A "ground truth" distance measurements between the cars would have been beneficial to get an overall indication of the calculated TTC quality.

 |Det/des combination|2|3|4|5|6|7|8|9|10|11|12|13|14|15|16|17|18|19|
 |---------------|-------|-------|--------|-------|-------|-------|-------|-------|-------|--------|-------|-------|-------|-------|--------|-------|-------|-------|